I received an e mail recently from a multi sport athlete who competes in Football and Wrestling.

 For the multi sport athlete, adding muscle is tougher due to:

-So, I encourage adjustments in nutrition AND training.
+I encourage adjustments in nutrition AND training - less volume with training and more attention to quality nutrition.
 We're constantly communicating with our athletes and their parents to maintain as much consistency in training and nutrition as possible.
+Unfortunately, many don't listen or follow through.
+The winners, they DO the work and follow through.

 I also advise packing their own lunch and increasing lunch time calories.
 Getting a snack in at school and even right after school, even if it's a protein bar, a cup of yogurt or trail mix.
 These ALL add up in a GOOD way that has a positive compound effect in improving overall performance.